-Maxent, which stands for maximum entropy modelling, predicts species occurrences by finding the distribution that is most spread out, or closest to uniform, while taking into account the limits of the environmental variables of known locations.
+Maxent, which stands for maximum entropy modelling, predicts species occurrences by finding the distribution that is most spread out or closest to uniform, while the limits of the environmental variables of known locations.

-Entropy: the model is calibrated to find the distribution that is most spread out, or closest to uniform throughout the study region.
+- Entropy: the model is calibrated to find the most spread-out distribution, or closest to uniform, throughout the study region.

-Constraints: the rules that constrain the predicted distribution.
-These rules are based on the values of the environmental variables (called features) of the locations where the species has been observed.
+- Constraints: the rules that constrain the predicted distribution, based on the values of the environmental variables (called features) of the locations where the species has been observed.

-Maxent considers six types of features, and each of these types allows a different possible shape of the response curves, and has different implications for the constraints.
-As a default Maxent uses all feature types, but you can choose to build simpler models by only using a few of these.
+Maxent considers six types of features, each of which allows a different possible shape of the response has different implications for the constraints (Figure 1).
+As a default, Maxent uses all feature types, but you can choose to build simpler models by only using a few of these.

-To calculate the potential distribution of a species, Maxent first calculates two probability densities.
-For all presence points, the probability density describes the relative likelihood of all environmental variables in the model over the range of those points.
-For example, in the figure below the values for temperature and rainfall under the peak in the graph on the right were the most common values across all values of the presence environment.
-Similarly, a probability density is calculated across the entire study region based on the background points.
-Thus, the probability density of the background points characterizes the available environment within the study region, whereas the probability density of the presence points characterizes the environment of where a species has been found.
-Maxent then calculates the ratio between these two probability densities, which gives the relative environmental suitability for presence of a species for each point in the study area.
+To calculate the potential distribution of a species, Maxent calculates two probability densities.
+The probability density for all presence points describes the relative likelihood of all environmental variables in the model over the range of those points.
+For example, in Figure 2, temperature and rainfall values under the peak in the graph on the right were the most common values across all values of the presence points in the environment.
+Similarly, density is calculated across the entire study region based on the background points.
+Thus, the probability density of the background points characterizes the available environment within the study region, whereas the probability density of the presence points characterizes the environment where a species has been found.
+Maxent then calculates the ratio between these two probability densities, which gives the relative environmental suitability for the presence of a species for each point in the study area.

 Maxent chooses the distribution that maximizes the similarity between the environmental characteristics of the total environment and those of the locations where the species is known to be present.
 This is known as the raw output of Maxent.
-For easier interpretation of the results, and to provide an estimate of the probability that a species is present in a given location, Maxent performs a logistic transformation of the raw output.
-The logistic output takes into account the prevalence of a species, which refers to the proportion of occupied locations.
+For a more straightforward interpretation of the results, and to provide an estimate of the probability that a species is present at a given location, Maxent performs a logistic transformation of the raw output.
+The logistic output the prevalence of a species, which refers to the proportion of occupied locations.
 Maxent uses a default prevalence value of 0.5, which implies that the species is present in half of all the possible locations.
-We advise to be cautious with this default value as the exact prevalence cannot be derived from presence-only data, and a value of 0.5 is for example not appropriate for rare species.
+We advise caution with this default value as the exact prevalence cannot be derived from presence-only data.
+The default value of 0.5 is for example not appropriate for rare species.

-Difficult to compare output with other algorithms, as Maxent output gives environmental suitability rather than predicted probability of occurrence
+- It is difficult to compare the output with other algorithms, as Maxent output gives environmental suitability rather than predicted probability of occurrence;

 Maxent by default assumes that prevalence is 0.5, which is not always appropriate.